TobiasDeBruijn/BaseBukkitPlugin/README.md

 ### Comes with:
 - Main class
 - Configuration Handler
+- GitHub Actions workflow to create a Release with an attached JAR when you push a tag

 ### Easy testing:
 ``gradle testJar`` will put a jar in server/plugins